allytrope/variant-analysis/README.md

 ## Running

 Running `snakemake` directly within the project's main directory on the command line will initiate the program by calling `workflow/Snakefile`.
 To perform a "dry-run", you can use the command `snakemake -n`.
 This will check that the rules are functional without actually processing any data.
-This is can be helpful to quickly test for any obvious problems with new rules.
+This is helpful to quickly test for any obvious problems with new rules.
 If an upstream file has been modified after a downstream one, Snakemake tries to redo the pipeline from the modified file.
 If done accidentally, this will delete downstream files, making the rules between run again.
 So it is good practice to perform the dry-run before each actual run to make sure important files aren't deleted.
 If a file was accidentally modified and downstream files don't want to be deleted, use Unix command `touch` on all downstream files in order of their creation.
 This will update the "last modified" timestamps.

 ### Cluster